Briggs Cunningham: Early years

 Cunningham was born in Cincinnati, Ohio on January 19, 1907.
 The family were long-time residents of the Cincinnati area.
 Cunningham's grandfather had been involved in operating river boats and in shipping, then had gone into the meat packing business with son Briggs Swift Cunningham Senior.
 The meat packing business was eventually known as Evans, Lippencott & Cunningham.
 Cunningham Sr. later became founder and president of the Citizen's National Bank, as well as director of the Pennsylvania Railroad, among several others.
 Cunningham Sr. was also the chief financier of soap company Procter and Gamble.
 William Cooper Procter would be Cunningham's godfather.

 Cunningham Sr. died when Briggs was five years old.
 The estate was structured such that the Cunningham heirs did not receive full control of it until age forty.

 Cunningham's maternal uncle was Dr. Ashton Heyl, a former Rough Rider.
 Heyl had installed a Hispano-Suiza aircraft engine in a Dodge touring car.
 As a boy Cunningham was a passenger during some impromptu street races in the car with Heyl.

 Cunningham's early schooling took place at Groton and the Hill School in Pottstown, Pennsylvania.
 His university days were spent at Yale.
 He was also a brakeman on the Olympic bobsled team.

-On October 2, 1929, he married Lucie Bedford, the granddaughter of E.T.
+On October 2, 1929, Cunningham married Lucie Bedford, the granddaughter of E.T.
 Bedford, a co-founder and director of Standard Oil.
 The couple spent an extended honeymoon in Europe, where Cunningham won a concours with a Mercedes Benz SS delivered to him personally by Rudolph Caracciola.
 It was also during this trip that he attended his first major automobile race, the 1930 Monaco Grand Prix.
 When the couple returned to the US they settled on the Long Island Sound.

-During World War II (WWII) he tried to enlist in the US Navy but was deemed ineligible due to a combination of age and a pre-existing condition.
+During World War II (WWII), Cunningham tried to enlist in the US Navy but was deemed ineligible due to a combination of age and a pre-existing condition.
 He instead joined the Civil Air Patrol, flying submarine patrols off the east coast, first in a Fairchild and later a Sikorski S39B amphibious airplane, both paid for by himself.